Mr Matthew McCullough

 |Member of the Department of Music|

 Originally from Ireland, I took up a place to read music at Durham University on a Vice-Chancellor’s Scholarship in 2016 with a Choral Scholarship at Durham Cathedral.
 As an undergraduate I was Director of Music at Hatfield College and Director of Music and President of The Dunelm Consort and Players, whilst also undertaking further freelance work.
-I graduated in July 2019 with First Class Honours and a first class dissertation on Sir Arthur Bliss' Morning Heroes.
-In 2020, I completed my Masters in Musicology, graduating with Distinction, a faculty award, and a distinction for my dissertation research on the Elizabethan legacy of Eynsford Cottage in the music of Ernest John Moeran.
+I graduated in July 2019 with first class Honours and a first-class dissertation.
+In 2020, I completed my Masters in Musicology, graduating with distinction, a faculty award, and a distinction for my dissertation research on the music of Ernest John Moeran.

-Beyond my research, I sing as a Lay Clerk and undertake work as a freelance musician throughout the North East.
+Beyond my research, I undertake work as a freelance musician throughout the North East.
 Recent engagements have involved being guest soloist for The English Cornett and Sackbut Ensemble and The Durham Singers, and conducting 'Opera By The Lake with Sir Thomas Allen,' for which I was awarded an Associate Fellowship of Van Mildert College.
+In my limited free time I indulge in the pleasures of walking and landscape photography, often at the same time and on occasion with success.

-I am delighted to be a part of such a lively and intellectually ambitious community of scholars here at Durham, and look forward to more fruitful years of research to come.
-I always welcome enquiries into research and/or performance collaborations from students, staff, and those beyond the institution and, indeed, the academy, so do feel free to get in touch.
+I am delighted to be a part of such a lively and intellectually ambitious community of scholars here at Durham.
+I always welcome enquiries into research and/or performance collaborations from students, staff, those beyond the institution and, indeed, the academy, so do feel free to get in touch.
 I can be reached through the link above.

-'Tone and Tonality: Performing Social Values in British Post-War Musical Commemoration', Music, Mortality, and Ritual Symposium, Centre for Death and Life Studies, Durham University, United Kingdom, 15 May 2021
+'Tone and Tonality: Performing Social Values in British Post-War Musical Commemoration', Music, Mortality, and Ritual, Centre for Death and Life Studies, Durham University, United Kingdom, 15 May 2021

 - 19th- and 20th-Century British and Irish Music and Culture